scoconno/scoconno.github.io/Teaching/Examined/Applied/Essay.md

 ### Grade Breakdown

 This paper is worth 20 points towards your final grade.
-8 points will be awarded towards
+8 points will be awarded towards the first part of the paper, 8 parts towards the second, and 4 parts towards the third.